Lee Harvey Oswald: Early life

-Oswald was born at the old French Hospital in New Orleans, Louisiana, on October 18, 1939, to Robert Edward Lee Oswald Sr. (1896–1939) and Marguerite Frances Claverie (1907–1981).
+Lee Harvey Oswald was born at the old French Hospital in New Orleans, Louisiana, on October 18, 1939, to a MetLife worker Robert Edward Lee Oswald Sr. (1896–1939) and a legal clerk Marguerite Frances Claverie (1907–1981).
 Robert Oswald was a third cousin of President Theodore Roosevelt and a distant cousin of Confederate general Robert E. Lee and served as a sergeant in the U.S. Army during World War I. Robert died of a heart attack two months before Lee was born.
-Lee's elder brother Robert Jr. (1934–2017) was a former U.S. Marine during the Korean War.
+Lee's elder brother Robert Jr. (1934–2017) was a U.S. Marine during the Korean War.
 Through Marguerite's first marriage to Edward John Pic Jr., Lee and Robert Jr. were the half-brothers of U.S. Air Force veteran John Edward Pic (1932–2000).

 In 1944, Marguerite moved the family from New Orleans to Dallas, Texas.
 Oswald entered the first grade in 1945 and over the next six years attended several different schools in the Fort Worth areas through the sixth grade.
-Oswald took an IQ test in the fourth grade and scored 103; "on achievement tests in [grades 4 to 6], he twice did best in reading and twice did worst in spelling".
+Oswald took an IQ test in the fourth grade and scored 103, and "on achievement tests in [grades 4 to 6], he twice did best in reading and twice did worst in spelling".

 As a child, Oswald was described as withdrawn and temperamental by several people who knew him.
 When Oswald was 12 in August 1952, his mother took him to New York City where they lived for a short time with Oswald's half-brother, John.
 Oswald and his mother were later asked to leave after an argument in which Oswald allegedly struck his mother and threatened John's wife with a pocket knife.

-Oswald attended seventh grade in the Bronx, New York, but was often truant, which led to a psychiatric assessment at a juvenile reformatory.
+Oswald attended seventh grade in the Bronx, New York City, but was often truant, which led to a psychiatric assessment at a juvenile reformatory.
 The reformatory psychiatrist, Dr. Renatus Hartogs, described Oswald as immersed in a "vivid fantasy life, turning around the topics of omnipotence and power, through which [Oswald] tries to compensate for his present shortcomings and frustrations".
 Hartogs concluded:

 Lee has to be diagnosed as "personality pattern disturbance with schizoid features and passive-aggressive tendencies".
 Lee has to be seen as an emotionally, quite disturbed youngster who suffers under the impact of really existing emotional isolation and deprivation, lack of affection, absence of family life and rejection by a self involved and conflicted mother.